tokarykw/Audioplayer-project/README.md

 I will continue to work on this project as a practical learning tool.
 Practical application is important to reinforce the new knowledge acquired this term, including the technologies listed in section 4 and the TO-DO list in section 5 of this README.md document.

 ## 7. Inspiration
-Project inspired by..., based on...
+Project inspired by the research of Canadian paleoanthropologist, Genevieve von Petzinger.

 ## 8. Resources
 https://freesfx.co.uk/